-- Video, pictures, and text related to intervention will be sources from openly licensed materials or created by the study team, under a Creative Commons License 4.0.
+- Video, phone calls, and text related to intervention will be sources from openly licensed materials or created by the study team, under a Creative Commons License 4.0.

-Standardised procedures
+Standardized procedures

-In all possible scenarios, we will use Case Report Forms (CRF) in an online manner (e.g., Google Forms Sheet), which will allow standardised data capture, as well as facilitate typing, versioning, or uploading of documents.
+In all possible scenarios, we will use Case Report Forms (CRF) in an online manner (e.g., Google Forms Sheet), which will allow standardized data capture, as well as facilitate typing, versioning, or uploading of documents.

-In addition, each assessment will have a standardised operational procedure (SOP) to increase internal consistency.
-Such SOPs will determine who may conduct the assessment (either online or face-to-face), evaluation steps, and standardised communication with research participants.
+In addition, each assessment will have a standardized operational procedure (SOP) to increase internal consistency.
+Such SOPs will determine who may conduct the assessment (either online or face-to-face), evaluation steps, and standardized communication with research participants.